Software Alternatives, Accelerators & Startups

 • Why I joined the "Blogging for Devs" course

 I have seen plenty of recommendations for the "Blogging for Devs" course by @monicalent.
 Still, the primary reason why I joined is that I wanted to share my knowledge.
 I think that sharing knowledge is an important part not only for communities but also for personal growth; and why is that?
 It is because when you want to explain something to others, you need to dig deeper.
 A lot deeper.
-To understand some topics,... - Source: dev.to / about 3 years ago
+To understand some topics,... - Source: dev.to / over 4 years ago

 Do you know an article comparing Blogging for Devs to other products?